 Sweet potato and sage is a classic fall flavor combination.
 But put them together in a flakey, buttery biscuit and the experience is sublime.
-My Sweet Potato Biscuit Recipe is as simple as it gets and would make a lovely addition to your Thanksgiving feast!
+My Sweet Potato Biscuit Recipe is as simple as it gets and would make a lovely bread recipe for your Thanksgiving feast!